avatao/avatao-blog/_posts/2017-4-6-Learn-to-build-secure-software.md

 We suggest you to have a threat model in each phase of your SDLC.
 For example, before you start writing even a single line of code for your brand new web service, it's worth investing some time into the security pitfalls of available programming languages and web frameworks.
-Personally, I really like [Angular 4 (was released a few weeks ago)](https://angular.io/) where security was taken into account from the very beginning.
+Personally, I really like [Angular 4 (released a few weeks ago)](https://angular.io/) where security was taken into account from the very beginning.

 You can read more about threat modeling [here](https://www.owasp.org/index.php/Category:Threat_Modeling).